mansim07/dataplex-labs/lab3/README.md

 - **Step 3**: Trigger DAG Manually and Monitor
 - **Step 4**: Validate ${PROJECT_ID}.merchants_data_product.core_merchants is populated in BQ

+The job should execute in less than a minute.
+Refresh the terraform screen for updates.

 ### **Sub Task 3: Create the Auth Data products (gcloud)**

 - **Step1:** Go to Airflow UI
 - **Step2:** Click on the “etl_with_dq_transactions_data_product_wf”
 - **Step 3:** Trigger DAG Manually and Monitor
 - **Step 4:** Validate ${PROJECT_ID}.auth_data_product.auth_table is populated in BigQuery
+The job should execute in less than a minute.
+Refresh the terraform screen for updates.

+### **Sub Task 4: Create the Credit card Analytics Consumer Data products (gcloud)**

+- **Step1:** Go to Airflow UI
+- **Step2:** Click on the “etl-transactions-analytics-process”
+- **Step 3:** Trigger DAG Manually and Monitor
+- **Step 4:** Validate ${PROJECT_ID}.cc_analytics_data_product.credit_card_transaction_data is populated in BigQuery

+    The job should execute in less than a minute.
+Refresh the terraform screen for updates.

 ## Summary
 In this lab you learned how Dataplex provides serverless data management tasks that easily integrate and complement organizations existing Data Engineering pipleines through simple and open APIs.